flimflam-austin/hugo-cms-test/content/quick_reads/20210323-otd-fannie-farmer/index.md

-      * Her cookbook is in its 13th edition & can still be found in stores today under its updated title, _“The Fannie Farmer Cookbook”._
+      * Her cookbook is in its 13th edition & can still be found in stores today under its updated title,_“The Fannie Farmer Cookbook”._

-      * She is accredited with publishing one of the **first chocolate brownie recipes.**
+      * She is accredited with publishing one of the**first chocolate brownie recipes.**

-      * Julia Child, another widely-known American cook, regularly referred to _“The Fannie Farmer Cookbook”_ while growing up and followed it for recipes such as fudge & pancakes.
+      * Julia Child, another widely-known American cook, regularly referred to_“The Fannie Farmer Cookbook”_ while growing up and followed it for recipes such as fudge & pancakes.
     _key: 7b279cb0c7b4
   - order: 5
+    useCheckmark: true
     body: >-
       21.5 million printed cookbooks were sold in 2020 as people opted for more meals at home amidst the pandemic - a 17% increase compared to 2019.
 But